cmu-mars/cmu-robotics/documents/p2-cp2.md

     **(C)** behaves identically to **(A)**, w.r.t. the test suite.)
 * *partial repair*: if **(C)** dominates **(B)**.
 * *no repair*: if **(C)** does not dominate **(B)**.

-### Quality of Service Attributes

-We plan to measure quality of service using the following attributes:

-* distance to target
-* power consumption
-* time taken
-* number of collisions

-Note, our approach is generic and can be easily extended to accommodate a different set of attributes.

-### Test Suite

-Each test case, or mission, is described by the following:

-* a mission schema, describing a kind of mission. (e.g., navigate to a location.)
-* a set of mission parameters, required to instantiate the mission schema as a concrete mission. (e.g., move from A to B.)
-* a simulated environment. (e.g., a randomly-generated maze.)
-* a configuration for the robot. (e.g., a certain node may be disabled.)
-* a set of quality of service metrics, defined by its schema, responsible for measuring the success of a mission.

-This metric succinctly captures our goal for code-level adaptation: to return a perturbed system as close to its intent as possible (or alternatively, to reduce degradation).
-From the perspective of the code-level adaptation engine, this metric also transforms the problem into one that is more amenable to search (i.e., it produces a gradient).

 ## References